-The ALCORE project will refine bauxite ore for the low energy, low emissions production of AIF3 and co-products including very pure forms of silica (SiO_2) iron oxide (Fe_2O_3) and titanium oxide pigment (TiO_2).
+The ALCORE process refines raw bauxite ore worth about US\$50/tonne into products worth more than US\$800 per tonne of bauxite.
+It achieves low-energy, low-emissions production of AIF_3 and co-products including pure forms of silica (SiO_2), iron oxide (Fe_2O_3) and titanium oxide pigment (TiO_2) in saleable form.
+AIF_3 is used as an electrolyte for aluminium smelters & lithium ion batteries.

-Aluminium Fluoride (AIF_3) is used as an electrolyte for aluminium smelters & lithium ion batteries.
-The co-product called Corethane is an ultra-pure hydrocarbon that can substitute for natural gas for electricity and heating of the ALCORE plant and for sale into the national grids if needed.
+The other major co-product called Corethane is an ultra-pure hydrocarbon that can substitute for natural gas for electricity and heating of the ALCORE plant and for sale into the national grids if needed.
 Corethane also has industrial markets for metallurgical use, brickmaking and chemical applications.
+Corethane protects ALCORE production from hikes in energy costs because the proposed plant can operate off-grid if needed.

-ALCORE's business plan is to develop the first of several ALCORE bauxite refinery projects in Tasmania and/or northern QLD, and/or possibly in NSW, wherever incentives and opportunities are most attractive.
+ALCORE's business plan is to develop the first of several ALCORE bauxite refinery projects in Tasmania and/or northern QLD, wherever incentives and opportunities are most attractive.
 ABx's uniquely clean bauxite is ideal for ALCORE because it is totally free of deleterious elements, more so than any other bauxite.